 1. Symbolic fencing and signage is placed around suitable and historic habitat by April 1st in accordance with state guidelines.
 It is adjusted as needed throughout the season.
 Signs are placed every third post.
 Twine and flagging are used as well as galvanized t-posts.
-One Shorebird Monitor is hired for a 17-week period by May 1 and works five days a week for 40 hours.
-A trained Ranger or the Nantucket Superintendent fills in on the Shorebird Monitor's days off.
-The Shorebird Monitor is in charge of locating and recording the courtship, territorial, and nesting behavior of shorebirds.
+Two Shorebird Monitors are hired for a 15-week period by May 1 and works five days a week for 40 hours.
+The Southeast Ecology Assistant fills in on the Shorebird Monitors' days off.
+The Shorebird Monitors are in charge of locating and recording the courtship, territorial, and nesting behavior of shorebirds.
 They will also locate and record reproductive data including nest locations, number of eggs laid, number of chicks hatched and number of chicks fledged.
 They will complete daily observation forms, census forms, and nest attempt and nest failure forms.
 They will also create maps using GPS locations of nests.
 In addition, they will perform some predator management.
 Monitoring will be conducted daily during daylight hours.
 They will be provided with binoculars, spotting scopes, field notebooks, map software, GPS unit, and computer in order to perform their duties.
-They will be directly supervised by the Nantucket Superintendent.
-The Southeast Ecology Assistant will oversee the Shorebird Management Program.
+They will be directly supervised by the Southeast Ecology Assistant